mateusz7988/CTF-Writeups/MidsummerCorp/README.md

 How do we call the process of verifying that a user has access to a particular resource?
 Authorization
 ```
 Aaand that would be the end of the questions that we know the answer for (for now).
 The next questions is: How long is Puck's password?
 That probably means
-that his password is stored somewhere and we don't need to bruteforce it.
-I really like to just open the JS and look for key-words like: "default", "password",
+that his password is stored somewhere and that we don't need to bruteforce it or play with any other login vulnerability like SQL injection.
+I really like to just open the JS files in browser developer tools and look for key-words like: "default", "password",
 "admin", "pass", etc. So that's exactly what we will do!
 Let's look for "default".
 After couple of tries, in the same file as before (/apps/user_saml/saml/selectUserBackEnd) we are able to find
 key-value pair `{"defaultPassword":"sfLfSNYavTD4PL4Z"}`.
 Well that's unfortunate!
 But only for the company that we are trying to hack :)
 Now we can try to log in using this password and guess what?
 It is successful!